How can I find out who my Housing Officer is?

-Working with our caretakers, tenants, contractors and other agencies, they make sure the estates are clean and tidy and everyone's tenancy obligations are fulfilled.
+Working with our tenants, caretaker service, contractors and other agencies, they make sure the estates are clean and tidy and everyone's tenancy obligations are fulfilled.

-This includes working with the community to develop Neighbourhood Agreements and tackle any anti-social behaviour should it crop up, and they work to agreed service standards with residents.
+This includes working with the community to develop Block Agreements and tackle any anti-social behaviour should it crop up, and they work to agreed service standards with residents.

 Inspections and visits

-Housing Officers undertake regular estate inspections called Environmental Visual Audits, involving tenant representatives, councillors and Safer Neighbourhood Teams.
+Housing Officers undertake regular estate inspections called estate gradings, involving tenant representatives, councillors and Safer Neighbourhood Teams.
 They also have access to small budgets for estate improvement works that residents can apply for.